-White/Orange/Blue/Silver color scheme: Orange- # HANU877, White- # HANU870,
+White/Red/Black/Charcoal/Silver color scheme: True Red-#HANU866, White-# HANU870, Pearl Charcoal-#HANU846, Silver-#HANU881, Black-#HANU874

-Midnight Blue- # HANU885, Sky Blue- #HANU875, Silver-#HANU881

-Yellow/Blue/Red/Silver color scheme: Cub Yellow-#HANU884 Midnight Blue- # HANU885, True Red- # HANU866, Silver-#HANU881

-Since the 85" Extra (and most of our other giant scale models) now come pre-hinged and the hinge gaps sealed, the most time consuming task of the assembly process has been eliminated.
-This leaves a very minimal amount of gluing for the assembler, which consists of installing the composite control horns in the ailerons, elevators and rudder, with the only the rudder hinges needing to be glued.
+Bright Yellow/Deep Blue/Silver/Midnight Blue/Cub Yellow color scheme: Cub Yellow-#HANU884 Midnight Blue- # HANU885, Silver-#HANU881, Bright Yellow-#HANU872, Deep Blue-#HANU873 Since the 85" MXS (and most of our other giant scale models) now come pre-hinged and the hinge gaps sealed, the most time consuming task of the assembly process has been eliminated.
+This leaves a very minimal amount of gluing for the assembler, which consists of installing the composite control horns in the ailerons, elevators and rudder, with only the rudder hinges needing to be glued.
 For this reason we recommend that you spend the first hour or so of assembly completing this task.
 After this has been completed the rest of the assembly process consists of installing components into and onto the airframe.
 1. Locate the proper control horns and base plates for each flying surface.
 Place the 2 control horns into the baseplate and carefully insert them into the pre-cut slots in the control surface.
 Use a fine tipped felt marker to trace around the baseplate.